aaronbloomfield/slp/docs/hw-frameworks.md

 Where 'mst3k' is your userid, and 'server' is the *full* name of the server.
 Once you enter your password, you will be logged into a command prompt on the server.

-### CakePHP

-First, proceed through the [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page -- this should get you a first CakePHP web page working.
-Be sure you use the 3.0 API of CakePHP!
-The URL for that page ***MUST*** be `http://server/~mst3k/cakephp/` (where "mst3k" is your userid, and "server" is the server used for the course).
-Note the lack of capitalization in your URL!
-We are not going to go searching for your page, so if it is not at that URL, then you will get a zero.

-The purpose of this part of the assignment is to complete the [CakePHP blog tutorial](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/blog.html).
-You run a single `composer` line, described in the [CakePHP getting started](cakephp-getting-started.html) ([md](cakephp-getting-started.md)) page, to install and configure your app.

-Note that the CakePHP tutorial has a [part two](http://book.cakephp.org/3.0/en/tutorials-and-examples/blog/part-two.html) that must be completed as well.

-A few notes:

-- The directions here are written assuming that you are developing the system on your VirtualBox image, and then uploading that to the server once completed; if not, that's totally fine, but you may have to adapt them somewhat.

 ### Ruby on Rails

+[Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) is the programming language, and [Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) is the framework (library).
+When used together it is called "Ruby on Rails".
+While it is possible to use Ruby without Rails (or Rails without Ruby), that is rarely done.

 First, read through the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page.
 The assumption is that you will test it locally via `rails server`, and the deploy it on the course server via the directions on that page.
 If you want to try your hand configuring your *own* Rails server, you can look at the [Ruby on Rails deployment](rubyrails-deployment.html) ([md](rubyrails-deployment.md)) page -- but be warned, it's a real pain in the rear to configure a Rails server.

-We are using Ruby version 2.3.1 and Rails version 4.2.6 for this assigment.
+We are using Ruby version 2.4.1 and Rails version 5.1.3 for this assigment.
 If you have a more recent patch level (the last of the three digits of the version number), that's fine.
 But you can't have a different major version (the first of those three numbers) or a different minor version (the middle of those three numbers).

-Your app *must* be called `railshw`, and it *must* be in your home directory.
-In other words, there must be a `/home/slp/mst3k/railshw/public` directory, as this is what the webserver will be looking for.
+On the course server, your app *must* be called `railshw`, and it *must* be in your home directory.
+In other words, there must be a `/home/slp/mst3k/railshw/public` directory on the course server, as this is what the webserver will be looking for.
 If you change anything in that path, the web server will never find your app.
 You can then view your app at `http://server/rails/mst3k`, where "server" is the course server.

-This part of the assignment is to complete the blog tutorial [here](http://guides.rubyonrails.org/v4.2/getting_started.html).
-Note that the default getting_started page on that site is for Rails 5.0, and we are using 4.2; the link points to the correct version.
+This part of the assignment is to complete the blog tutorial [here](http://guides.rubyonrails.org/v4.3/getting_started.html).
+Recall that we are using Rails 5.1.3.

 - That page makes some assumptions as to what is installed, which are all valid for both the VirtualBox image and the course server
 - To create the Rails application, you just enter `rails new railshw -d mysql` in your home directory (this is in section 3.2 of that web page; be sure to name it `railshw` so the URL is correct)